dave-caputo/risk-galaxy-website/README.md

 ## Additional info

-For the front end, the project uses the library <fullpage.js> which is great for a modern site in a slideshow style.
+For the front end, the project uses the library [fullpage.js](https://alvarotrigo.com/fullPage) which is great for a modern site presented in a slideshow style.